Applied Managerial Finance

 These courses meet in person and make use of an online presence to varying degrees.

-No meeting January 20; February 17.
-Two meetings to be arranged.
+No meeting May 25.
+One meeting to be arranged.

 Visitors not permitted.
 Internet access required.
 Materials required.